MonicaMishra/NLP_HW/NLP_HW/Monica_Mishra_HW2/README.md

 ################
-All questions have been implemented in Python
+All questions have been implemented in Python,

 Code requires Jupyter notebook to run and check the results properly
 ################